 A program of study is offered leading to the Master of Science in Nutrition and Dietetics.
-Students must meet the following admission requirements for accep-
+Students must meet the following admission requirements for acceptance in the program:

 - Meet the minimum GPA of 2.75 for four years of undergraduate study or 3.00 for the last two years of undergraduate study. - Completion of general Graduate Record Examination within the five years preceding application, with the following score: